Pauldb8/sms/README.md

 This a demo of a Supply Management System on the BSV Blockchain.
 It takes the form of a Cross-platform application (Android/iOS/Browser/Desktop) with wallet included.
 It allows to create projects, in which you can track items by their id and location.
-Other people, using the same app, with their own key, can then go on and sign the item, updating its status.
+Other people, using the same app, with their own key, can then go on and scan the item's QRCode, sign the item with new location, updating its status.
 Advancing the item's journey along the way, until it reaches its destination.
 Allowing to review the item by the author along it's route:
  - in realtime